At least six firms identify equipment found after early morning bust in the Buttonwillow area

 The Rural Crime Investigation Unit, a North Area Substation sergeant, and two deputies from the Sheriff’s Metropolitan Patrol Division responded to the 6200 block of Royal Coach Drive.

 Deputies located suspected stolen tools, computers, electronics, and oil field equipment valued at approximately $20,000 in Ochoa’s garage.

 Oil field theft burglary victims from nine separate cases were contacted and went to Sheriff’s Office Headquarters to inspect the recovered stolen property.

-Page 2 of 2 - Six of the victims were able to identify about $10,000 worth of stolen property that seized from Ochoa’s garage.
+Six of the victims were able to identify about $10,000 worth of stolen property that seized from Ochoa’s garage.

 Ochoa was booked into the Central Receiving Facility Jail and is being held in lieu of approximately $130,000 bail for the following charges: six counts of second degree burglary; six counts of possession of stolen property; and one count of attempted grand theft.
 Sharer was booked into the Central Receiving Facility Jail and is being held in lieu of $25,000 bail for the following charges: attempted grand theft; possession of a controlled substance; and being under the influence of a controlled substance.